mozilla/glean/docs/user/debugging/android.md

   --es tagPings test-metrics-ping
 ```

 The `logPings` command doesn't trigger ping submission and you won't see any output until a ping has been submitted.
 You can use the `sendPing` command to force a ping to be sent, but it could be more desirable to trigger the pings submission on their normal schedule.
 For instance, the `baseline` and `events` pings can be triggered by moving the app out of the foreground and the `metrics` ping can be triggered normally if it is overdue for the current calendar day.

+Note that if no metrics have been collected, then no pings will be sent *unless* [`send_if_empty` is set on your ping](../pings/custom.md#defining-a-custom-ping).
 See the [ping documentation](../pings/index.md) for more information on ping scheduling to learn when pings are sent.

 Options that are set using the `adb` flags are not immediately reset and will
 persist until the application is closed or manually reset.